NOMU-FEAR/servicemaps/README.md

 # ServiceMaps

 Welcome to the ServiceMaps!
-This web application is designed to help you find nearby services and non-profit organizations in the Bay Area, specifically focusing on selection.
+This interactive web application is designed to help you find nearby services and non-profit organizations in the Bay Area Community, specifically focusing on selection.

 ## Features